 Discuss the thresholds for increasing significance of target set findings/violations.

-Discuss the
+Discuss the SIF and under what conditions inspectors should bring findings to the SIF for review.

 TASKS:

+Locate and review the references above.

-Obtain from your supervisor or a qualified SRA at least three (3) actual target set inspection findings (at least 2 of which ), or obtain from your supervisor or a qualified senior security inspector at least three (3) BSSDP case studies and perform the following:
+Obtain from your supervisor or a qualified SRA at least three (3) actual target set inspection findings (at least 2 of which should be more-than-minor), or obtain from your supervisor or a qualified senior security inspector at least three (3) BSSDP case studies and perform the following:

-Utilizing IMC 0612 Appendi B and E,
+Utilizing IMC 0612 Appendices B and E, screen the examples against the more-than-minor criteria.

-Utilizing IMC 0609, Appendix E, I, figure 6, screen the target set finding.
+Utilizing IMC 0609, Appendix E, Part I, section 0609EI-08 and figure 6, screen the target set finding.

 Compare your conclusions with those provided by the actual findings or case studies.